khimaros/ambit/README.md

 Throughout this document, anywhere you see an `ambit` command, you can usually append `_gui` or `_simulator`, as in `ambit_gui` or `ambit_demoscene_simulator`.

+### Running as a systemd service

+If you wish to run ambit as a systemd service, copy `ambit.service` to `~/.config/systemd/user/` and modify the `ExecStart` line as needed.

 ### Advanced usage

 To view full command line usage: